zwalsh/santorini-game/Santorini/README.md

 ### RuleChecker
 Integration tests for the RuleChecker component are in the directory 7, at the root level of this repository.
 The test cases are pairs of JSON-formatted input and expected output files, located in the rules-tests directory within 7.
 They can be run using the xrules executable, which takes JSON input from STDIN and prints the results to STDOUT.

 # Roadmap

-The central data of this system lives in the Board class (within Common).
-The RuleChecker class uses a Board to check various Actions for validity.
-An as-of-yet undefined admin component will create Players with RuleCheckers and take those Players through all phases of the Santorini game.
+The central data of this system lives in the GameState and Board classes (within Common).
+The RuleChecker class uses a GameState to check various Actions for validity.
+An as-of-yet undefined admin component will create Players and take those Players through all phases of the Santorini game.